-This is the national body which oversees co-operative ventures, including union parishes, on behalf of partner Churches.
+This is the national body that oversees cooperative ventures, including union parishes, on behalf of partner Churches.
 In respect of particular co-operating ventures, it exercises the powers of a Joint Regional Forum where none exists for that co-operating venture.